mozilla/ActiveData/docs/GettingStarted.md

 ###6.
 Request Aggregates

 Individual records are useful for understanding the data and building a query.
-They are also useful to the people that are familiar with the events those records represent.
+They are also useful to the people that are familiar with the events that produced those record.
 But, you will need aggregate statistics to get a better holistic understanding of trends.

 Once you are confident your `where` clause is focused on the records you're interested in, you can start requesting aggregates.
 Up to this point in this guide, ActiveData has either returned individual records, or provided a `count` (which is the default aggregate).
 [We can request many other aggregates](https://github.com/klahnakoski/ActiveData/blob/dev/docs/jx_reference.md#selectaggregate-subclause)

-In the following query we are going to use `edges`, which ares much like `groupby`, [see more](https://github.com/klahnakoski/ActiveData/blob/dev/docs/jx_clause_edges.md), but accept an explicit `domain` to join-and-group the data.
+In the following query we are going to use `edges`, which acts much like `groupby`, [see more](https://github.com/klahnakoski/ActiveData/blob/dev/docs/jx_clause_edges.md), but accepts an explicit `domain` to join-and-group the data.
 In this case, we are bucketing the past month of `action.start_time` to days.
-We also define a `select` clause to give us the `average` duration, and the record `count` for each of those buckets.
+We also define a `select` clause to give us the `average` duration, and the `count` for each of those buckets.

 	{
 		"from":"jobs",